chrisvizes/chrisvizes.github.io/_posts/2025-10-15-multi-calc-calcs.md

 Honestly feels like a bug resulting from a product being shipped too quickly... and maybe it is.
 So I'm writing this down in case anyone else hits their head against the wall too.

-I think it's something to do with how with two calculations you can set two different configurations of Field Type, Data Role, Data type.
+I think it's something to do with how two calculations allows you to set two different configurations of Field Type, Data Role, Data type, which is needed if you want to have a calculated dimension that includes a fixed LOD.